allegroai/clearml-docs/docs/integrations/storage.md

 Configuration for storage is done by editing the [clearml.conf](../configs/clearml_conf.md).

+The ClearML configuration file uses [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) format, so environment variables can be input and then accessed.

 ### Configuring AWS S3

 Modify these parts of the clearml.conf file and add the key, secret, and region of the s3 bucket.